-Germany has one of Europe’s strictest systems for protecting children and young people from media content that could have a detrimental impact on their development.
-The legal framework for protecting minors from harmful media is established by the Protection of Young Persons Act (JuSchG) and the Interstate Treaty on the Protection of Minors (JMStV).
+Germany has one of the strictest systems in Europe for protecting children and young people from media content that impairs their development.
+The legal framework in the area of the protection of minors from harmful media content is regulated by the Youth Protection Act (JuSchG) and the Interstate Treaty on the Protection of Minors from Harmful Media (JMStV).

 Protection of Young Persons Act

-The Protection of Young Persons Act (JuSchG) is a federal law in Germany that protects minors from harmful content in the area of offline media (DVDs, CD-ROMs, video cassettes, printed publications, etc.).
-Since the JuSchG was reformed in 2003, computer and video games can only be made available to minors after undergoing assessment by the Entertainment Software Self-Regulation Body (USK) and receiving approval for the age rating in question – 0, 6, 12, 16 or 18.
-This measure is intended to ensure that minors are protected from content that could be detrimental to their development.
-Games that were not submitted to the USK or that did not receive an age rating from the USK can only be made available to adults.
+The Protection of Young Persons Act is a federal law regulating the protection of minors in the area of offline media, the so-called carrier media (DVDs, CD-ROMs, video cassettes, printed matter, etc.).
+Since the reform of the Youth Protection Act in 2003, computer and video games may only be distributed to children and young people if they have been subjected to prior examination by the Entertainment Software Self-Regulation Body (USK) and have been released for the relevant age group.
+The respective age groups are 0, 6, 12, 16 and 18, with the aim of ensuring that children and young people are protected from content that impairs their development.
+Games which have not been submitted to the USK for examination or which have not received an age rating from the USK may only be handed over to adults.

-The Interstate Treaty on the Protection of Minors (JMStV) is a treaty between all of the German federal states that governs the protection of minors from harmful media in the areas of broadcasting and telemedia – content that can be accessed via the internet is the primary issue here.
-Unlike the JuSchG, the current version of the JMStV does not require age ratings by age group.
-However, within the scope of the JMStV, providers must still ensure that minors do not have the possibility to consume content harmful to their development.
-This can be accomplished by only broadcasting the content at certain times, or by implementing technical measures to block the content from minors, for example.
+The Interstate Treaty on the Protection of Minors (JMStV) is a state treaty between all German states and regulates the protection of minors in the field of broadcasting and telemedia.
+This includes, above all, online offerings that can be accessed on the Internet.
+In contrast to the JuSchG, the current version of the JMStV does not provide for a gradual age rating.
+Nevertheless, even within the scope of application of the JMStV, the provider must ensure that offerings that impair development cannot usually be perceived by young people in the age group concerned.
+This can be achieved, for example, by restricting broadcasting time or by technical measures.